Banuba/ve-sdk-flutter-integration-sample/README.md

 ### Android
 1. Run ```flutter run``` in terminal to launch the sample app on a device or use IDE i.e. Intellij, VC, etc. to launch the app.
-2. Follow [Video Editor Quickstart](mddocs/quickstart_ve_android.md) and [Photo Editor Quickstart](mddocs/quickstart_pe_android.md) guides to quickly integrate Video and Photo Editor SDK into your Flutter project.
+2. Follow [Video Editor](mddocs/quickstart_ve_android.md) and [Photo Editor](mddocs/quickstart_pe_android.md) quickstart guides to quickly integrate Video and Photo Editor SDK into your Flutter project on Android.

 ### iOS
 1. Install CocoaPods dependencies.
 Open **ios** directory and run ```pod install``` in terminal.
 2. Open **Signing & Capabilities** tab in Target settings and select your Development Team.
 3. Run ```flutter run``` in terminal to launch the sample on a device or launch the app in IDE i.e. XCode, Intellij, VC, etc.
-4. Follow [Video Editor Quickstart](mddocs/quickstart_ve_ios.md) and [Photo Editor Quickstart](mddocs/quickstart_pe_ios.md) guides to quickly integrate Video and Photo Editor SDK into your Flutter project.
+4. Follow [Video Editor](mddocs/quickstart_ve_ios.md) and [Photo Editor](mddocs/quickstart_pe_ios.md) quickstart guides to quickly integrate Video and Photo Editor SDK into your Flutter project on iOS.

 ## Dependencies
 |       | Version |